gullerya/sign-pad/readme.md

 <img src="docs/images/example.png" alt="sign-pad example" width="240px"/>

-> Note: `sign-pad` is only the signature drawing surface; shadows, buttons and the image reflection are parts of the demo code.
+> Note: in the example above `sign-pad` is only the signature drawing surface; shadows, buttons and the image reflection are parts of the demo code.

 # Usage example

-Exmple below shows an essense of `sign-pad` usage: initializaion, HTML, state-based styling and JS logic.
+Example below shows an essense of `sign-pad` usage: initializaion, HTML, state-based styling and JS logic.

-Staring with HTML as it is a simplest and shortest part:
+Staring with HTML/CSS:
 ```html
 <sign-pad class="pad"></sign-pad>